jheeyan/MeXE402_Finals_ARNANTE_TOLENTINO/README.md

 # MeXE402_Finals_ARNANTE_TOLENTINO
-This is our  Finals Activity for Electives 2 - Machine Learning using Computer Vision for "Facial Detection of Ben&Ben Band Members".
+This is our  Finals Activity for Electives 2 - Machine Learning using Computer Vision for **"Facial Detection of Ben&Ben Band Members"**.

 ## **Introduction**